stolostron/rhacm-docs/_pages/tech_writing_standards.md

 "Embedded links are links that appear mid-sentence or mid-paragraph.
 Such links are disruptive because the user must decide whether to go immediately to the information..."
 (263)

 * Careful with inline links.
 If user needs lots of links, consider a section within the topic named: _Additional resources_.
-* You do not need to put a link to _Additional Resources_ in the table of contents for that file.
+* You do not need to put a link to _Additional Resources_ in the table of contents if you don't have links to add.
 * Name the link such that the user sees value in the title and can better decide whether to click or come back later.
 Don't name the link [here].
 * URLs to Jira issues are usually long and uninformative.
 Take the extra step to define the link with a good link title.
 (This is only used in support docs or release notes.)
 * Never link to internal files, other internal-only docs like scripts.
 Have the developer replace a script with steps.
 Some initial drafts can require this removal.
 Ensure linked materials are from public spaces.
 * Do not link to blogs, temporary repositories, or anything that cannot be validated by the Support Team or QE.
 * Avoid linking to upstream documentation and community policies unless necessary.
+Check with Lead/CS and Support for outliers.
+* Because we offer features with other Kubernetes providers, we will at times link to third-party official doc, like AWS.
 * When you change a file name, any links to that file also need to change or we will have broken links.

 ## Comments in the source